-BHP 312 Honors Seminar: Musical Expression and Political Culture (3)
+BHP312: Honors Seminar: Musical Expression and Political Culture (3)

 This interdisciplinary course examines the relationships between political culture (e.g., enlightened reform, revolution or reaction) and musical discourse in periods selected from Viennese Classicism, Biedermeier/Romanticism, Post-Romanticism and Expressionism.
-Major emphasis will be placed upon how composers such as Mozart, Beethoven, Schubert, Mahler and Schoenberg exploited and developed musical forms, and chose and set texts to respond, affirmatively or not, to the imperatives of their political and cultural environments.
+Major emphasis will be placed upon how composers such as Mozart, Beethoven, Schubert, Mahler and Schoenberg exploited and developed musical forrms, and chose and set texts to respond, affirmatively or not, to the imperatives of their political and cultural environments.
 Students will investigate how musical expression was affected by, among others, the decline of aristocratic patronage, the changing concert audience as a consequence of the rise of the middle class, and changes in vocal and instrumental resources.
-They will also come to understand how these composers were instrumental in shaping and organizing the sensibilities and tastes of their own and future generations, including our in large part upon the excellence of the choirs and the success of its graduates.
-The nation's leading critics and orchestra conductors continue to find the choirs worthy of the highest praise.
-Choral music is therefore the focus of all curricula.
-Westminster alumni are employed by schools, universities, churches, professional choruses and orchestras, and opera houses throughout the world.
-Opportunities for choral performance on a professional level are unparalleled, and students acquire a strong foundation in conducting technique and knowledge of choral literature.
+They will also come to understand how these composers were instrumental in shaping and organizing the sensibilities and tastes of their own and future generations, including our own.